Table of Contents

 The Advantages of Online Degree Programs

-The number of students who take online courses continues to grow: About 28 percent of higher-education students are enrolled in at least one online course.
+The number of students who take online courses continues to grow: About 28% of higher-education students are enrolled in at least one online course.
 The world has gone increasingly digital, after all, so why shouldn't higher education?

 Online degree programs are often more affordable than four-year degree programs and offer more flexibility, even though you can get a bachelor's degree from both types of institutions.
 Online courses often charge around $300-$400 per credit hour.
 Add to that not having to pay room and board, and the flexibility to arrange classes around a work schedule or family commitments (which is key for older or nontraditional students), and you can see why online degree programs are an attractive option.